stefvanson/teensy_template/README.md

 5. `make test` to run the tests
 6. `make` to build the binaries for Teensy
 7. `make upload` to run the Teensy uploader tool
+8. `make docs` to generate some example documentation